Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 So let's visualize the scene from Marla's point of view.
 After arriving at

-the Viking Crown Lounge at 1:15 pm.
-Marla had been isolated from the wedding
+the Viking Crown Lounge at 1:15 pm, Marla had been isolated from the wedding

-the wedding music problem.
-And she didn't know about the mystery of the
+Marla definitely didn't know about the mystery of the

 beginning to wonder where I was herself.

 wedding guests what was going on.
-Everyone sensed something had gone wrong
+Everyone sensed something had gone wrong.

-so now one person after another came backstage to calm an
+Now one person after another came backstage to calm an

 mother.

 was 45 minutes late.
 Where the heck was Rick?
+Was Rick's mother trying

 Then someone said the best men Tom and Mike were missing too.
 They were

-All Marla knew was she had been standing in place for over 30 minutes
+All Marla knew was she had been standing in place

 first thing that crossed her mind when the rumor hit that Tom and Mike were